patrickfox/a11ykit/README.md

 # A11y Kit
-###Essential tools to empower modern accessibility
+###Essential JS tools that empower modern accessibility
-This library adds common jQuery methods that are useful is creating modern accessible web applications.
+This library provides common jQuery methods that are useful in managing user focus, speaking content and selecting interactive elements.

 ## Access - Focus on anything